tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 First of all, the calibrator will designate one of the lidars (as defined in the launch file) as the `mapping lidar` for mapping purposes.
 Pointclouds from this lidar utilize either the NDT or GICP algorithm to calculate the pose and also store the pointclouds as a map for future usage.
 Several rules are defined below.

-- For each `N` meter, a keyframe will be saved, which is used for calibration and for mapping.
+- For each `N` meter, a keyframe will be saved, which is used for mapping and calibration.
 - If the distance between the last frame and the current pointcloud is more than the `D` meters, the pointcloud will be saved as a frame, which is used to complement keyframes.

 #### Step 2: Calibration data preparation (using calibration lidars)